DWI HIT PARADE: St. Mary’s County Government Senior Citizen Official busted for DWI and Drugs

 Barker posted a bond in order to be released from the St. Mary’s County Jail and declined a public defender, perhaps due to the reality that having a high-powered attorney, competent to negotiate with St. Mary’s States Attorney Richard Fritz is the best way to avoid jail and perhaps even keep her job.
 A trial in St. Mary’s District Court has been scheduled for March 13, 2020.

 As the Division Manager for the St. Mary’s County Department of Aging, Barker oversees the Senior Rides Program that assists senior citizens with obtaining rides for doctor’s visits, shopping, and other transportation needs.
-Barker assures that volunteer drivers are provided with supplemental accident insurance, undergo volunteer CPR and First Aid Certification, pass a criminal background check and a Motor Vehicle Administration driving record check, attend a driver safety court and a special driver orientation class.
+Barker assures that volunteer drivers are provided with supplemental accident insurance, undergo volunteer CPR and First Aid Certification, pass a criminal background check and a Motor Vehicle Administration driving record check, and attend a driver safety court and a special driver orientation class.

 DWI REPEAT OFFENDER is an OFFICIAL IN MD.
 NATURAL RESOURCES